KripKrop72724/Pagasys/README.md

   may be either branch‑scoped or global: leave `branches` empty to serve all employees in the company or specify branches to limit usage to those locations.
+* **Assignment-based scoping** – Company membership derives strictly from the employee's department or project assignment.
+Trade licences remain a compliance cross-check but no longer drive queryset scoping or permissions.
 * **Company bank accounts** – Each company can record a bank account number for payroll deposits.
 The field is exposed through the API and a dedicated "Financial details" section in the admin.